RadArcadeKid/ppl-final-proj/README.md

 ### How to use/how it works:

-This program basically acts as a kind of "shell" for running lettuce programs, so once you enter it, the your lettuce expression will run your program, and you can examine it in great detail.
+This program basically acts as a kind of "shell" for running lettuce programs.
+Once you give it a Lettuce program, it will be run in steps and you can examine it in great detail.
+Note that this program is not designed to catch syntax errors.
+It will catch a couple obvious mistakes, (i.e. if you enter something that isn't a let expression) but it's by no means exhaustive.
+This was purely designed for evaluating lettuce programs.

 Once the program has been run, below the introduction, you will see the following prompt
 ~~~
- -- Enter NEW Lettuce Program:
+ -- Enter NEW Lettuce Program (or exit;; to quit):
  >
 ~~~
 Now type your program on the console.
 (You can do this on one line or typed out with tabs).
 Use `;;`  to end the program.